Mergers and acquisitions: Frequently Asked Questions for the due diligence process

 What is the most important task when selling a company?

-What is important to sellers is that they do not lose control of the information or the process of releasing it.
-There are definite trade-offs in allowing buyers to determine the worth of the target but not give them ammunition for a lowball bid.
+Controlling the process is of the upmost importance.
+Sellers do not want to lose control of their confidential or proprietary information.
+But at the same time, this a serious buyer will need to this information to do their due diligence.
 The general rule of thumb is the larger the company being sold, the more information there is to disclose and the more vigilant the seller needs to be about controlling it.

 What is the preferred method to control information access but still give buyers all the information they need to make the appropriate bid?

 Set up a secure digital portal upon which to load documents, with tight security precautions and strict permissions as to who may access the portal.
-Make sure documents cannot be copied or photographed.
+It is important to ensure that documents cannot be copied or photographed without your knowledge or permission.
 There are many advantages to this method.
 For example, the ability to see which documents are being viewed, could potentially give the seller an idea of the priorities and negotiation strategy of a buyer.

 Are there any standard industry practices for the bidding process?